Acupuncture for PCOS - what the evidence says

 Chinese therapeutic massage using rhythmic pressing, kneading and stretching techniques to move qi and blood, relieve pain and restore musculoskeletal balance.

-A refined Japanese approach using palpation and feedback to guide gentle, precise needling - known for its comfort and responsiveness.
+A refined Japanese approach combining abdominal (Hara) diagnosis, gentle precise needling guided by live palpation feedback, and rice-grain moxibustion - known for its comfort and immediate responsiveness.

 Plain-language notes on the medicine - new findings, classical theory, and the thinking behind treatment.